eaglesky/system-design/crawler.md

 | 3  | “http://www.sina2.com/” | “idle”    | 0        | “2016-03-14 02:00 pm” |
 | 4  | “http://www.sina3.com/” | “idle”    | 2        | “2016-03-12 04:25 am” |

+The tasks in the task table never get moved out.
+Everytime before adding a new task, I think there may probably be a "select" call that checks if the task is already in the queue.
+Insert it only when it is not.

 ## Service
 * Crawler service